Borjigin

-A Borjigin is a member of the Mongol sub-clan, which started with Bodonchar Munkhag of the Kiyat clan.
-Yesugei's descendants were thus said to be Kiyat-Borjigin.
-The senior Borjigids provided ruling princes for Mongolia and Inner Mongolia until the 20th century.
-The clan formed the ruling class among the Mongols and some other peoples of Central Asia and Eastern Europe.
-Today, the Borjigid are found in most of Mongolia, Inner Mongolia and Xinjiang, and additionally genetic research has shown that descent from Genghis Khan and Amir Timur Barlas is common throughout Central Asia and other regions.
+The Borjigin or Borjigids are a Mongol clan founded in the early 10th century by Bodonchar Munkhag.
+The senior line of Borjigids provided ruling princes for Mongolia and Inner Mongolia until the 20th century.
+The clan formed the ruling class among the Mongols and other peoples of Central Asia and Eastern Europe.
+Today, the Borjigids are found in Mongolia, Inner Mongolia, Buryatia, and Xinjiang, and genetic research shows that descent from Genghis Khan and Timur is common throughout Central and East Asia.